centreon/centreon-broker/doc/user/modules.rst

 data transfer which drastically reduce its CPU footprint on busy servers.

-BBDO also supports feature negociation and can automatically encrypt and/or compress transmitted data.
+BBDO also supports feature negotiation and can automatically encrypt and/or compress transmitted data.
 No configuration is required, whereas possible, to use compression and TLS modules.